PatelShakil/express_apps/readme.md

 - Use Express Validator for validating and sanitizing user input.
 - Use CSRF protection middleware to prevent Cross-Site Request Forgery attacks.
 - Use Rate Limiting middleware to prevent brute-force attacks.

+### Case Studies
+- Google long lived session
+- How does trivago accesses goibibo api and rates
+- How authentication works in this

+> API Testing

+> Documentation Swagger

+> OpenAPI Specification (OAS)

+> Versioning